daverobertson63/dmcldll/README.md

-# dmclcom
+# dmcldll
 DMCL .NET Integration for Documentum

 ## Synopsis

 This is a simple .NET Documentum DMCL Library that you can still use for accessing Documentum in a simple way from .NET.
 The basis of DFC is DMCL a simple API scheme to acesss a Docbase.
 This is a reference model https://robineast.files.wordpress.com/2007/02/dctm_tech_stack.GIF

-You can also use Mono - but the project is VS 2013.
+You can also use Mono - but the project is VS 2017.
 Mono can then be ported to Unix platforms.

 ## Code Example